microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/PowerApp.md

    cd C:\labfile\OpenAIWorkshop\scenarios\openai_on_custom_dataset\ingest
    ```

 1. Once you are in the ingest directory, run the below command to start the ingestion process.
 Please make sure to have the correct value in the secrets.env file before running the below command.
-The search indexer chunks a sample PDF document(500 pages) which is downloaded from Azure docs and chunks each page into 20 lines.
+The search indexer chunks a sample PDF document (500 pages) which is downloaded from Azure docs and chunks each page into 20 lines.
 Each chunk is created as a new search doc in the index.
 The PDF document processing is achieved using Azure Form Recognizer service.

      ```
      python search-indexer.py
      ```

      ![](./images/cmd.png)

-  The above script will ingest the data into the services and you will be able to continue with the lab from here.
+  > **Note**: The above script will ingest the data into the services and you will be able to continue with the lab from here.

+  > **Note**: Scripts will take 10 minutes to complete.

 # Task 2: Import PowerApp and try out the App.

 1. In the [Azure portal](https://portal.azure.com), navigate to the **func-search-<inject key="DeploymentID" enableCopy="false"/>** function app from the **openaicustom-<inject key="DeploymentID" enableCopy="false"/>** resource group.